Week 2 Assignment – Monitoring, mitigation strategies

 - Complete all reading and/or modules, and watch videos assigned for Week 2.

-Assignment # 2 – Writing Assignment – Blackboard
+Assignment # 2 – Writing Assignment – Canvas

-1. Answer the following questions by creating a word document or pdf and upload to Blackboard
+1. Answer the following questions by creating a word document or pdf and upload to Canvas

 a.
 Hazard mapping: